There’s nothing but high-quality ingredients in these boxes, but you still get a prize: a healthy start to your day.

 If your favorite cereal falls short on protein (a lot do), pair it with an egg or yogurt to round out your morning meal.

 You don’t need to disqualify cereals with a smaller serving size, but do mind your portions.
-Most people simply pour from the box until their bowl is full—which might translate to three or four servings for certain cereals.
+Most people simply pour from the box until their bowl is full, which might translate to two to three servings for certain cereals.

 To make shopping even easier, keep these 10 healthy cereals in mind.
 They may not come with tiny marshmallows or a prize in the box, but they do come highly recommended by top dietitians.